mbuesch/p2pro-rs/README.md

 ./android-build.sh
 ```

-Install the generated APK on your Android device (via ADB).
+Install the generated APK on your Android device (via ADB sideloading).
 Plug in your Android device, ensure Developer Mode, USB debugging and Sideloading are enabled, and run:

 ```sh